cscribn/README-one-on-one-work/README.md

 ### Individual Contributor Agenda

-* What progress did you make since our last meeting, and review growth focus.
+* What progress have you made since our last meeting, and review growth focus.
 * Review long running tickets and prioritize.
 * Any upcoming multiday time off?
 Any handoffs needed?
 * What gave you energy since our last meeting?
 What drained you?